Channel 4 (VoD service): Third party "box-set" content

+In January 2026 it was announced that Channel 4 would host content from the free streaming service U. The content would be a mixture of U Originals, including the new Bergerac series, Outrageous and The Marlow Murder Club, and archive shows such as Red Dwarf, The Office and Not Going Out.

 2023 rebrand

 On 2 November 2022, Channel 4 announced plans to rebrand its on-demand service, All 4, as Channel 4.
 In a statement released by Channel 4, the change enabled it to become "the first UK broadcaster to adopt one brand identity across its digital and linear channels".
+All 4+ would rebrand to Channel 4+.
 It was also announced that their portfolio of channels will also align with the Channel 4 branding.
 It took place in Spring 2023.

 Television platforms

 Blu-ray players and televisions

-An All 4 app for the Samsung Smart TV service was released on 22 March 2013.
+A 4oD app for the Samsung Smart TV service was released on 22 March 2013.

-The All 4 app is pre installed on LG webOS smart TVs as well as being on LG content store.
+The Channel 4 app is pre installed on LG webOS smart TVs as well as being on LG content store.

 Freesat

-All 4 became available as part of Freesat's second generation Free Time guide on 27 June 2013, offering the last seven days of programming integrated to the TV guide and access to the All 4 archive via the on demand section.

-As of 22 February 2018 All 4 will no longer be available on Freesat services.
+4oD became available as part of Freesat's second generation Free Time guide on 27 June 2013, offering the last seven days of programming integrated to the TV guide and access to the archive via the on demand section.
+It is no longer be available on Freesat services.

 Sky

-All 4 was added to Sky's On Demand service on 18 March 2013.
+4oD was added to Sky's On Demand service on 18 March 2013.

 Virgin Media

-All 4 is available on Virgin Media's cable television service.
-This platform offers programmes for 7 days after broadcast and Virgin has exclusive use of most of Channel 4 archive which is free on XL package.
-In 2007, Virgin Media announced plans to offer high definition programming through All 4 but as of 2012 no further information has been released.
+The Channel 4 VoD service is available on Virgin Media's cable television service.

 YouView

-All 4 was one of four services available at the launch of YouView in July 2012.
-At launch, the All 4 app contained options to resume watching recent programmes and browse by most popular, categories, collections, and A-to-Z, but lacked a search function and contained non-skippable adverts.
+4oD was one of four services available at the launch of YouView in July 2012.
+At launch, the 4oD app contained options to resume watching recent programmes and browse by most popular, categories, collections, and A-to-Z, but lacked a search function and contained non-skippable adverts.
 It is also available for EE TV and TalkTalk Plus TV customers, as these services run on YouView.

 Game consoles

 PlayStation 3

 4oD was released on 14 December 2010 on PlayStation 3 via the PlayStation Network.
 This service was accessible through ps3.channel4.com, but has now been replaced with a native app.
-The app version of All 4 for PlayStation 3 was released on 20 June 2013, allowing access to the full All 4 library.
-All 4 on PS3 is free and ad-funded with pre-, mid- and post-roll video ads being sold and served by Channel 4.
+The app version of 4oD for PlayStation 3 was released on 20 June 2013, allowing access to the full Channel 4 library.
 The service closed on PS3 systems on 31 January 2021.

 PlayStation 4

-The All 4 app was launched on PlayStation 4 on 23 December 2015.
+The 4oD app was launched on PlayStation 4 on 23 December 2015.